rajeshkumarruppa/CountrySearch/README.md

-n this assignment, let's build a Countries Search Page by applying the concepts we learned till now.
+in this assignment, let's build a Countries Search Page by applying the concepts we learned till now.

 Refer to the below image.
 ![image](https://github.com/rajeshkumarruppa/CountrySearch/assets/150770437/6f7c130a-fb9c-470c-8041-c8f1f7c77540)